 We visited in November and found ourselves with sunny days and mild temperatures, which was ideal after coming from a miserably humid week in Bangkok.

 Check if you need a visa for Vietnam

-Before traveling to Vietnam check to see if you need a visa (most visitors do).
-Americans do need a visa and the process is confusing and inefficient.
-First you will need to apply for an e-visa online before entering the country.
+Before traveling to Vietnam, check to see if you need a visa (most visitors do).
+Americans do need a visa, and the process is confusing and inefficient.
+First, you must apply for an e-visa online before entering the country.
 The process can take up to three days to clear, although we got our letter of approval in two days.
-Be prepared to pay $25 or more for a one month visa if you use an agent for this beforehand.
+Be prepared to pay $25 or more for a one-month visa if you use an agent for this beforehand.

 For us, the rate kept changing the more I questioned it with the immigration officer.
-In the end, we ended up paying 700,000 Vietnamese Dong plus 60,000 for the photos per person.
+Ultimately, we ended up paying 700,000 Vietnamese Dong plus 60,000 for the photos per person.
 Slightly more than I think it should have been if we were paying in USD – but we didn’t have USD on us.
-The whole process is confusing and inefficient, but it’s a lot better than it used to be when you actually had to go to an embassy to get a visa.
+The process is confusing and inefficient, but it’s much better than it used to be when you had to go to an embassy to get a visa.

 Plan Your Trip to Vietnam

 - Book your Halong Bay Cruise!
-As mentioned I’m so confident you will love cruising on the Au Co I’ve asked the staff there to give readers of this blog a special discount.
+As mentioned, I’m confident you will love cruising on the Au Co I’ve asked the staff there to give readers of this blog a special discount.
 Use the code THEWORLDPURSUIT20 for 20% your three-day cruise!

 - Need Transportation?
 See the best ways to get around Asia here.